-Mortality rates were based on 100% of RP-2 000 Non-Annuitant, Scale AA fully generational for active employees, 110% of the RP-2000 Non-Annuitant, Scale AA fully generational for healthy males, 101% of the RP-2000 Non-Annuitant, Scale AA fully generational for healthy females, 96% of RP-2000 Disabled Annuitant, Scale AA fully generational for disabled males, and 107% of RP-2000 Disabled Annuitant, Scale AA fully generational for disabled males.
+Mortality rates were based on 100% of RP-2 000 Non-Annuitant, Scale AA fully generational for active employees, 110% of the RP-2000 Non-Annuitant, Scale AA fully generational for retired healthy males, 101% of the RP-2000 Non-Annuitant, Scale AA fully generational for retired healthy females, 96% of RP-2000 Disabled Annuitant, Scale AA fully generational for disabled males, and 107% of RP-2000 Disabled Annuitant, Scale AA fully generational for disabled females.

-The actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period July 1, 2009 through June 30, 2014.
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2009 through June 30, 2014.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using the building block method in which estimates of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+Best estimates of long-term geometric rates of return are summarized in the following table:

-Target Long-term Expected Rate of Weighted Average Expected Real

-Asset Class Target Allocation Return Rate of Return
+Asset Class Target Allocation Long-term Expected Rate of Return Weighted Average Expected Real Rate of Return

-US equity 27.5% 7.0% 1.92%
+Domestic equity 27.5% 4.5% 1.24%

-International equity 27.5% 7.7% 2.12%
+International equity 27.5% 8.6% 2.37%

-Core fixed income 7.5% 2.7% 0.20%

-High yield fixed income 7.5% 5.5% 0.41%
+Fixed income 15.0% 3.3% 0.50%

-Real estate 10.0% 7.0% 0.70%
+Real estate 10.0% 6.0% 0.60%

-Private equity 10.0% 9.4% 0.94%
+Private equity 10.0% 6.4% 0.64%

-Hedge funds 10.0% 4.7% 0.47%
+Hedge funds 10.0% 4.0% 0.40%

-Total 6.76%
+Total 5.75%

-Inflation (CPI) 100.00% 1.90%
+Inflation (CPI) 100.00% 2.10%

-8.66%
+7.85%

 The discount rate used to measure the total pension liability was 7.5 percent.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from employers will continue to be made at statutorily required rates, which are determined annually based on actuarial valuations.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
+The projection of cash flows used to determine the discount rate assumed that employer contributions will continue to follow the current funding policies.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 Although discount rates are subject to change between measurement dates, there were no changes in the discount rate in the current period.

-Sensitivity of the Authority's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate
+Sensitivity of the Authority's proportionate share of the net pension liability to changes in the discount rate